 Bananas are good for your heart.
 They are packed with potassium, a mineral electrolyte that keeps electricity flowing throughout your body, which is required to keep your heart beating.
-Regular consumption of bananas can help protect your cardiovascular system against high blood pressure, atherosclerosis, and stroke.
-Bananas are recognized by the FDA as being helpful in lowering blood pressure and protecting against heart attack and stroke.
+Bananas' high potassium and low sodium content may also help protect your cardiovascular system against high blood pressure, according to the FDA.

 Depression and mood

-Feeling down or suffering from PMS?
-Chow down a creamy banana.
-Bananas can help with depression and reduce PMS symptoms.
-Bananas have high levels of tryptophan, which converts to serotonin, the neurotransmitter that improves moods.
-Plus, vitamin B6 can help you sleep well and magnesium helps to relax muscles.
+Bananas can be helpful in overcoming depression "due to high levels of tryptophan, which the body converts to serotonin, the mood-elevating brain neurotransmitter," Flores said.
+Plus, vitamin B6 can help you sleep well, and magnesium helps to relax muscles.

 Digestion and weight loss

 Bananas are high in fiber, which can help keep you regular.
 One banana can provide nearly 10 percent of your daily fiber requirement.
-Vitamin B6 can also help protect against type 2 diabetes and aid in weight loss.
+Vitamin B6 can also help protect against type 2 diabetes and aid in weight loss, according to Flores.
 In general, bananas are a great weight loss food because they taste sweet and are filling, which helps curb cravings.
 They also help sustain blood sugar levels during workouts.

-Carrots may get all the glory for being good for your eyes, but bananas do their share as well.
-Bananas contain a small but significant amount of vitamin A, which is essential for protecting your eyes and maintaining normal vision and improved vision at night, according to the National Institutes of Health.
+Carrots may get all the glory for helping your eyes, but bananas do their share as well.
+The fruits contain a small but significant amount of vitamin A, which is essential for protecting your eyes, maintaining normal vision and improving vision at night, according to the National Institutes of Health.
 Vitamin A contains compounds that preserve the membranes around your eyes and are an element in the proteins that bring light to your corneas.
 Like other fruits, bananas can help prevent macular degeneration, an incurable condition, which blurs central vision.

 Bananas may not be overflowing with calcium, but they are still helpful in keeping bones strong.
-According to a 2009 article in the Journal of Physiology and Biochemistry, bananas contain an abundance of fructooligosaccharides, which encourage digestive-friendly probiotics.
-Fructooligosaccharides enhance the body's ability to absorb calcium.
+According to a 2009 article in the Journal of Physiology and Biochemistry, bananas contain an abundance of fructooligosaccharides.
+These are nondigestive carbohydrates that encourage digestive-friendly priobotics and enhance the body's ability to absorb calcium.

 Bananas may be helpful in preventing kidney cancer because of their high levels of antioxidant phenolic compounds.